DanyEle/WeAgainstVirus-FTD/README.md

-# We Against Virus - TJ, DG, FT
+# We Against Virus - PharmaQ - TJ, DG, FT
 ### Authors: Daniele Gadler, Francesco Tosoni, Tajammul Mustafa

 ### 3rd place winners of the #WeAgainstVirus hackathon by "Hack the Alps" on 27th-28th March 2020.